dimak01/sharp-bridge/Docs/VTSB-31-PC-Parameters-Prefix.md

 ### Manual Testing
 - Verify parameters appear with correct prefixes in VTube Studio
-- Verify parameters are grouped at top of list (with "_SB_" prefix)
+- Verify parameters are grouped at top of list (with "SB_" prefix)
 - Test with empty prefix (no prefix applied)
 - Test with maximum length prefix